miamtech/miam-sdk/README.md

 This SDK lets you adjust the components styling so they can be naturally inserted in your app without confusing the end user.

-There is two way to customise our component :
+Components styling can be customized by either:
-- By passing a template and mapping our controler on it
+- Passing a whole template and mapping it to the controller inputs/outputs
-- By overriding our style properties
+- Overriding the style properties

-> You can use both at the same time , note that your template 'll not consider our style variables
+> A combination of both ways can be used.
+Note that in this case, the default style variables won't be taken into account

-### Overriding style properties
+#### Overriding style properties

 There are two level of customization:
 - Globally: styles defined here will be applied to all components